Written by Josh Horowitz

 To look cool if you don’t belong to a club or a team, wear a stock Castelli or Assos kit but don’t mix and match.
 To be Euro-cool, wear the kit of an obscure European amateur team, but only if you have a story about how you spent the winter riding with them in Majorca to go along with it.
 Please, no century jerseys (I’m going to take some heat on that one), nothing with cartoon characters on it and never, under any circumstances, go jersey-less.
 Especially if you are wearing bibs.

-I should say MP3 players, but lets face it, an iPod is the only cool on-board music system.
-Of course legally, I have to recommend against wearing headphones out on the road, but since you’re going to do it anyway, here are a few guidelines.
+I should say MP3 players, but let’s face it, an iPod is the only cool on-board music system.
+Of course, legally, I have to recommend against wearing headphones out on the road, but since you’re going to do it anyway, here are a few guidelines.
 Never wear headphones on a group ride.
 Headphones on a group ride say two things.
 1) You people are good enough to ride with, but not good enough to talk to or even listen to and 2) I’m not concerned with my own safety and I’m even less concerned with YOUR safety.
-There’s no faster way to become disliked by a group of cyclist than by showing up on a group ride with headphones, even if the music is off.
+There’s no faster way to become disliked by a group of cyclists than by showing up on a group ride with headphones, even if the music is off.

 To look cool, remember that the smaller the headphone, the better.
-No 1985 walkman ear muff headphones please.
+No 1985 Walkman ear muff headphones please.
 Ear buds are the only acceptable iPod accessory.
 To look Euro-cool, make sure you are listening to an obscure independent British punk rocker or electronic group.
 And please, no Kraftwerk!

-Hard to believe, but this one actually deserves its own paragraph.
+Hard to believe, but this one deserves its own paragraph.
 One of the easiest ways to determine the experience level of a cyclist is to see how early they clip out before coming to a stop.
 A novice rider will clip out as much as a block before a stop sign or red light.
 A real beginner will clip out a block before a green light, just on the off chance that it might turn red by the time they get to it.

 To look cool, let the bike come to a full stop before clipping out.
 To look Eurocool, never clip out.
 Track stands are the only acceptable way to wait at a red light.
 And please, no basket-clips and no mountain bike shoes on the road bike!
 Wearing sneakers or mountain bike shoes on the road indicates that you intend to spend more time with your feet on the ground than in the pedals.
 You’re a cyclist, darn it, not a pedestrian!